 Most affordable, usually upper tier, high demand

-Choose Category 4 if: Your main goal is entry at the lowest cost, and you can stay flexible on match choice.
+Choose Category 4 if: Your main goal is entry at the lowest cost.

 *Accessibility Tickets (for wheelchair users and limited mobility) are separate designated options for disabled fans and fans with limited mobility.